 Where are you on this curve?

-The following are some tips on how to survive the first 12 months.
+The following are some tips for start up businesses on how to survive the first 12 months.
 They may not be as comforting as a hot bowl of Heinz Tomato soup (has to be Heinz) and a hot crusty roll dripping in butter, but I hope they give you some measure of knowing you’re not alone and that there is a light at the end of the tunnel.
 Maybe read them, whilst eating a hot bowl of Heinz Tomato soup!

 - Be patient It takes longer than you think it will.
 The path to success is rarely a straight line.
 There will be dips, there may be cul-de-sacs there may even be u-turns, but keep your eye on the end prize.
 Dig in deep.
 Have people on standby to support you through the dark days.
 There will be dark days.
 Gird your loins!
 Out of the darkness comes the light.
 Keep going.

 - You can’t do everything Ask for help.
 There are a lot of people out there who are willing to give information and support for free.
 As soon as you can afford it, get support for the areas you are weaker at e.g. admin.
 Don’t waste your time running around chasing paperwork if it’s stopping you getting sales.

 - Watch out for the sharks Equally, there will be a lot of people out there who claim they can wave a magic wand and make your business an overnight success.
 As long as you pay them enough.
 Do your due diligence – check on line for reviews, get references, speak to their customers.
 If it sounds too good to be true, it generally is too good to be true.
 And don’t forget to ask the ‘so what’ question.
 E.g. someone says they can get you to number one on google search rankings.
 Every day?
 And using what search terms and what does that actually mean in terms of translating that to sales?
 If you have a poor website, being number one on google isn’t going to get you any sales for example.